BenSernau/Metroidvania-Pathfinder/README.md

 ## Problem Definition

 In terms of fundamental design, a game’s dungeons are little beyond unweighted undirected graphs.
-There are two primary options to visit all nodes in such a simple graph: depth-first search (DFS) or breadth-first search (BFS).
+There are 2 primary options to visit all nodes in such a simple graph: depth-first search (DFS) or breadth-first search (BFS).

 To follow DFS is to move as far as possible in one direction before reaching a dead end, retreating to the most recent fork in paths, picking a different direction, and repeating the process until there are no more nodes to visit.